neocrex-xlmfish/xlm.fish/README.md

 ## Overview

 This repository houses the source code for the xlmfish website.
-Currently, the site is built using static HTML, but there is an ongoing plan to migrate to the [Symfony](https://symfony.com/) PHP framework.
+The static HTML site has been ported to a Symfony PHP application and the repository now contains the Symfony-based implementation.

 ---

 ## Project Intent

-- **Upgrade to Symfony:**
+- **Ported to Symfony:**
-  The main goal is to transition the website from static HTML to a modern, maintainable PHP web application using Symfony.
+  The static HTML site has been migrated into a Symfony project.
+The repo now serves templates and controllers that replace the legacy static pages.
 - **User Experience:**
-  The future website will offer a more dynamic, interactive, and robust experience for users and project contributors.
+  The Symfony-based site will offer a more dynamic, interactive, and maintainable experience for users and project contributors.
 - **Stellar Integration:**
   As part of the migration, Stellar blockchain functionality will be integrated using PHP packages and Symfony components.